LayerManager/layman/doc/env-settings.md

 Public URL of [OGC Catalogue Service v2.0.2](https://www.opengeospatial.org/standards/cat) endpoint.
 Tested with [Micka](http://micka.bnhelp.cz/).

 ### MICKA_ACCEPTED_VERSION
 Version of Micka that Layman will accept on startup encoded as `version:revision`, e.g. `2020.014:2020-04-15.01`.
-If it is not set, a version defined in [LAYMAN_SETTINGS_MODULE](#LAYMAN_SETTINGS_MODULE) will be accepted.
+Also, on one of '>=' or '==' prefixes can be used with obvious meaning, `e.g. >=2020.014:2020-04-15.01`.
+For prefix '>=', version and revision are compared independently as strings.
+If the variable is not set, a version defined in [LAYMAN_SETTINGS_MODULE](#LAYMAN_SETTINGS_MODULE) will be accepted.
+If none prefix is used, value is compared as with '=='.

 ### MICKA_HOSTPORT
 String with public domain and optionally port, e.g. `<domain>` or `<domain>:<port>`.
 Passed as configuration to Micka for demo purposes.